matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

     H1 asks the identity server for a binding to a Matrix user ID, and has none, so issues an ``m.room.third_party_invite`` event to the room.

-    When the third party user validates their identity, they are told about the invite, and ask their homeserver, H3, to join the room.
+    When the third party user validates their identity, their homeserver, H3, is notified, and attempts to issue an ``m.room.member`` event to participate in the room.

-    H3 validates the signature in the event's ``content.third_party_invite.signed`` object.
+    H3 validates the signature given to it by the identity server.

     H3 then asks H1 to join it to the room.
 H1 *must* validate the ``signed`` property *and* check ``key_validity_url``.

-    Having validated these things, H1 writes the join event to the room, and H3 begins participating in the room.
+    Having validated these things, H1 writes the invite event to the room, and H3 begins participating in the room.
 H2 *must* accept this event.

 The reason that no other homeserver may reject the event based on checking